-11.2.2 Multiple System Disks
+10.2.2 Multiple System Disks

-OpenVMS Clusters that include both Alpha and VAX systems require multiple system disks: a VAX system disk and an Alpha system disk.
-Table 11-1 gives some additional reasons (not related to architecture) why a system manager might want more than one system disk in a OpenVMS Cluster.
+OpenVMS Clusters that include both Integrity servers and Alpha systems require multiple system disks: an Integrity server system disk and an Alpha system disk.
+Table 10-1 gives some additional reasons (not related to architecture) why a system manager might want more than one system disk in a OpenVMS Cluster.